Cate Shortland's second feature film Lore is an historical drama set in Germany after the Second World War.

 Lore was the Australian entry for the Academy Award for Best International Feature Film in 2013 and won a host of international awards including a Bronze Award from the German Film Awards, Critics Award for Best Film at the Hamburg Film Festival, Best Film at the Stockholm Film Festival, the Feature Film Award at the Hessian Film Awards and the audience prize at the Locarno Film Festival.

-In Australia the film won four AACTA Awards, Best Direction in a Feature Film from the Australian Directors Guild, five awards from the Australian Film Critics Association and the Screen Producers Australia award for the Feature Film Production of the Year.
+In Australia the film's prizes included an AACTA Award, Best Direction in a Feature Film from the Australian Directors Guild, five awards from the Australian Film Critics' Association, two awards from the Film Critics' Circle of Australia Awards and Best Feature Film – Adaptation from the Australian Writers' Guild.